tidika/psych-ai-assistant/README.md

 1. **Document Ingestion:** Clinicians or administrators upload SOP documents to a secure Amazon S3 bucket.
 This upload triggers an AWS Lambda function, which retrieves the new data and processes it for indexing.

-2. **Embedding Generation:** he Lambda function invokes a custom Python script that parses and chunks the document text, generating vector embeddings using a Bedrock embedding model.
+2. **Embedding Generation:** The Lambda function invokes a custom Python script that parses and chunks the document text, generating vector embeddings using a Bedrock embedding model.
 These embeddings are stored in a Pinecone vector database for efficient similarity search.

 3. **Knowledge Base Sync:** Processed data are synchronized with a Bedrock Knowledge Base, allowing seamless retrieval of relevant context during inference.